emreyilmaz00/emreyilmaz00.github.io/_projects/10_project.md

 **Propulsion System Optimization for an Electric Powered Hand Launched UAV [Summer 2010]**

- -Propulsion system optimization for  an electric powered hand-launched UAV
+ - Propulsion system optimization for  an electric powered hand-launched UAV
- -Performance calculations using battery, propeller, and brushless motor models
+ - Performance calculations using battery, propeller, and brushless motor models

 **Internship at Turkish Aerospace [Summer 2009]**